 Western's investment in Golden Health Care brings stable revenue to Western's portfolio, with the opportunity for future expansion as Golden Health Care is uniquely positioned to meet the needs of a growing health care segment.
 Western and Golden Health Care have worked to develop and implement a planning and governance framework to support future growth.
 Western will bring experience and resources to support the vision of Golden Health Care's management team as they explore the potential for expansion of the organization both at current sites and into new communities.
 There is also a possibility that regulatory changes in the Saskatchewan marketplace could boost the expansion potential.
-At the current time, the COVID-19 pandemic has put planned expansion on hold.
+Given the current environment in senior care that results from the COVID-19 pandemic Golden is not currently planning expansions.
+Changes to the government regulations could lead to change this.

 The primary source of marketing is through word of mouth.
-All three homes in Western's portfolio are close to or at capacity.
+Two of our three homes in Western's portfolio are close to or at capacity.
 In addition, there is a waiting list of individuals for some of the homes.
 As a result of Golden Health Care's low vacancy rate, very little marketing is required.
 In addition, Golden Health Care's long-term history in Saskatchewan and penchant for high quality seniors' care has resulted in a well-recognized brand in the region which attracts residents to its facilities.